Homestead Exemption: Who is Eligible?

 If you meet your state’s criteria, consider applying so you can claim a homestead exemption to receive a break on your tax bill!

-January 1st – March 1st: File for Homestead Tax Exemption for primary residences in Florida.
+Deadline is March 1st to file for Homestead Tax Exemption for primary residences in Florida.
 For more information follow the links below.

 Supreme Title makes no representations or warranties with respect to the accuracy or completeness of the matters addressed.